What Is Gain In Audio?

 It depends on how you would want your sound to be.
 You can set the Gain too high if you want to have a more distorted sound, especially considering the guitar amp.

-But if you want a cleaner sound, then you can set the Gain to be low.
+But if you want a cleaner sound, then you can set the Gain too low.

 How To Set Your Gain When Recording